-Calaveras Mexican Grill opened just a couple weeks ago as an authentic Mexican grill and welcome addition to Tulsa, quickly gaining popularity by word of mouth alone.
-The same couple that gave Tulsa the cult favorite, El Rio Verde, has delivered the new concept at the corner of Admiral and Lewis (just north of the Circle Cinema).
+Calaveras Mexican Grill opened in 2014 as an authentic Mexican grill and welcome addition to Tulsa, quickly gaining popularity by word of mouth alone.
+The same couple that gave Tulsa the cult favorite, El Rio Verde, has delivered the new concept at the corner of Admiral and Lewis (just north of the Circle Cinema) in the Kendall Whittier District.

 The restaurant is owned and operated by husband and wife team David and Angelica Molina, and to fully appreciate their contributions to Tulsa’s culinary scene, it’s important to know a little about their backstory: both from Jalisco, Mexico, the couple met in 1988, moved to Tulsa in 1997 and opened El Rio Verde that same year.
 Both El Rio and their second restaurant, Costa Azul (which opened in 2000) are legendary in Tulsa and known for their authentic flavors and offerings.
 Having sold El Rio Verde to a family member in 2000, David admitted (with what can only be described as a humble and thankful grin) that most of the authentic Mexican food in town is now connected to he and Angelica in some way, whether it be through a relative or former employee.
 When asked whether he was nervous about opening their third restaurant, David responded with quiet assurance.
 “We felt very confident in opening Calaveras because people here have been trying authentic places… when we first started there was nothing truly authentic, not even a tortilla.
 But nowadays, people like to try–no, they want to try new things.”